EmilPopovic/notifer/README.md

     ```

 5. **Set up a reverse proxy (optional):**
     The app runs on port 8026.
-Metrics are available for Prometheus/Grafana integration.

 ### Quick Start - From Registry (Docker compose)